Campaign Lit time… Tara Volesky for Mayor

 Just had a friend send this over.. in case you wanted to see some of the campaign material being passed around at the moment:

-So many mistakes…. you should NEVER replace part of the name with the graphic element.
+So many mistakes…. you should NEVER replace part of the name with a graphic element.
 It makes it difficult to read, much less without dropping a shadow on it.

 NAME & OFFICE are the most important thing to be advertising on the piece, yet office is separate from the name and demoted to be just a minor element on the front of the piece.
 Here’s a name in big letters, but you have to search for office.
 That’s assuming a lot more interest than people actually have.